• Skip to primary navigation

 2. If using candy canes, crush the candy canes so that they are ready for later.
 I recommend crushing them in a baggie.

-2. Add in the wet ingredients.
-This includes the almond butter, egg, maple syrup, vanilla and peppermint.
+1. Add in the wet ingredients.
 Mix really well using a spatula or wooden spoon, until the dough is well combined.

 1. Grab a small cookie scoop (1 Tbsp in size).
 Place one rounded scoop of dough per cookie onto the lined baking sheet.
 Make sure to leave at least an inch between each cookie, as they do spread.

-4. Place the dipped cookies onto a sheet of parchment paper to set.
-Once all of the cookies have been dipped, sprinkle crushed candy canes onto the chocolate.
-You can pop the cookies in the fridge for freezer to get the chocolate to set faster.
+1. Place the cookies on a parchment lined baking sheet to set.
+You can pop them in the fridge or freezer to get the chocolate to set faster.

 Storage